tensorflow/docs/site/en/guide/gpu_performance_analysis.md

 In an ideal case, your program should have high GPU utilization, minimal CPU (host) to GPU (device) communication, and no overhead from the input pipeline.
-The first step to analyzing performance is to get a profile for a model running with one GPU.
+The first step in analyzing performance is to get a profile for a model running with one GPU.

 The [Overview Page](https://www.tensorflow.org/guide/profiler#overview_page) of